Capacitance measurements and electrostatic calibrations in experiments measuring the Casimir force: Capacitance in a Sphere-Plate Geometry

-The accuracy of this expression depends on the separation region and on the value of a sphere radius.
-For example, at $0.5\,\mu\mbox{m}\leq d \leq 4\,\mu$m for $R\approx 150\,\mu$m (the parameters of the capacitance measurements in the experiment using a micromechanical torsional oscillator \cite{15} discussed in Sec.\ III) the computational results obtained using Eq.~(\ref{eq5}) coincide with those obtained from Eq.~(\ref{eq3}) up to 0.06\%.
-With larger $R$, the agreement between Eqs.~(\ref{eq3}) and (\ref{eq5}) becomes better.
+where $c_{-1}=0.5,\quad c_0=-1.18260$, $c_1=22.2375$, $c_2=-571.366$, $c_3=9592.45$, $c_4=-90200.5$, $c_5=383084$, $c_6=-300357$.
+The first term of (\ref{eq5}) with $k=-1$ coincides with the force calculated using the proximity force approximation\cite{20} (PFA).
+The accuracy of (\ref{eq5}) depends on the separation region and on the value of a sphere radius.
+For example, at $0.5\,\mu\mbox{m}\leq d \leq 4\,\mu$m for $R\approx 150\,\mu$m (the parameters of the capacitance measurements in the experiment using a micromechanical torsional oscillator\cite{21,22} discussed in Sec.~3) the computational results obtained using (\ref{eq5}) coincide with those obtained from (\ref{eq3}) to within 0.06\%.
+With larger $R$, the agreement between (\ref{eq3}) and (\ref{eq5}) becomes better.